Volunteer in New Orleans or From Your Home

-In Louisiana, LHA partners with universities and organizations including Tibetan House, Tulane and Loyola Universities, Centenary College, Ochsner Medical Center and the Louisiana Mississippi Hospice and Palliative Care Organization (LMHPCO), as well as other local, national and international groups.
+In Louisiana, LHA partners with organizations including Tulane and Loyola Universities, Ochsner Medical Center and the Louisiana Mississippi Hospice and Palliative Care Organization (LMHPCO), as well as other local, national and international groups.
 Together we host Tibetan scholars, organize cultural events, raise funds and collect material resources needed for service Projects in India.
 Schools and organizations send groups to India each year to volunteer time and skills while learning directly from the ancient wisdom traditions and cultures of the Himalayas.
-LHA also maintains a community center in New Orleans for Buddhist lectures, seminars, films, mindfulness training, meditation, yoga, music and other contemplative practices.
+LHA also maintains a community center in New Orleans we established, in 2004, for Buddhist lectures, seminars, films, mindfulness training, meditation, yoga, music and other contemplative practices.
 LHA is also involved with local community-based projects involving gardens, meals, helping neighbors and more.
-We also have projects in Lafayette, where a community is growing around Louisiana Himalaya Association Acadiana (LHAA).
+LHA now also has projects in Lafayette, Louisiana, where a new LHA community center is growing only three blocks from downtown.

 For LHA's Louisiana-based projects volunteers are needed most from January through May, when the bulk of our events and projects are in full swing!